Fast2docs/Fast2-docs/docs/components/database.md

 As mentioned in the [Elasticsearch technicalities](#index-names), Fast2 records data under indices prefixed with `f2_`.
 Thus it implies to begin each index to delete with this prefix.

-Although a drastic cleanu-up induced by a `curl -X DELETE -i "http://<elasticsearch-server>:<elasticsearch-port>/f2_*` would resolve our issue, you might be interested in keeping some campaigns or indices.
+Although a drastic cleanup induced by a `curl -X DELETE -i "http://<elasticsearch-server>:<elasticsearch-port>/f2_*` would resolve our issue, you might be interested in keeping some campaigns or indices.
 As any _curl_ query allows, exceptions can be added to the deletion operation to prevent them from being removed of the backup database.
 The syntax goes as follows:

 ```shell
 curl -X DELETE -i "http://<Fast2-server>:<database-port>/f2_*,-f2_campaigns,-f2_campaigns_sources[,-f2_<campaign-name>]"